bitfocus/companion-module-panasonic-ptz/HELP.md

 ## Variables
-A list of all the available Variables in this module, sorted into the following categories.
+A list of all the available Variables in this module sorted into the following categories.
 For their correct naming, refer to the list under "Edit" "Instance".

 **System**
 * PTZ Series